jkrumow/actortest/README.md

 # Description

-This project is a proof of concept which demonstrates a simple implementation of the actor model in Objective-C.
+This project demonstrates a simple implementation of the actor model in Objective-C.

 or